-3.3 MASTER PLAN PUBLIC OUTREACH PROCESS
+3.3 MASTER PLAN OUTREACH

-As a part of the Master Plan process, OC Parks coordinated a public outreach campagn with several opportunities for public engagement including in-person meetings, an online survey, and a project web site where comments could be e-mailed.
-Exhibit 3.1, Planning Process Diagrams, depicts the Talbert Master Plan approval process, including public meetings and other opportunities for stakeholder engagement.
+As part of the Master Plan process, OC Parks coordinated a public outreach campaign with several opportunities for public engagement including in-person meetings, an online survey, and a project website where comments could be emailed.
+Exhibit 3.1, Planning Process Diagrams, depicts the Talbert Regional Park Master Plan approval process, including public meetings and other opportunities for stakeholder engagement.
 This effort began with a kick-off meeting held January 31, 2024, to introduce the project to the public.
-Approximately 120 people attended, and participants shared feedback regarding their favorite activities and location within TARE.
+Approximately 120 people attended, and participants shared feedback regarding their favorite activities and locations within TARE.
 Attendees also weighed in on draft guiding principles and shared their long-term vision for the park's future.
 General comment cards were available for additional comments regarding other park-related topics.

-In general, the feedback received at this meeting and through the survey indicated that community members feel strongly that TARE should continue to provide the types of visitor experiences that are currently available' and any improvements should support the preservation of existing ecosystems and provide habitat restoration.
-Concerns that were expressed related to trail maintenance, safety, and future intensification of uses.
+In general, the feedback received at this meeting and through the survey indicated that community members feel strongly that TARE should continue to provide the types of visitor experiences that are currently available and any improvements should support the preservation of existing ecosystems and provide habitat restoration.
+Concerns that were expressed related to trail maintenance, safety, and potential future intensification of uses.

 A preview of the Draft Master Plan was shared with the public during a workshop held on October 29, 2024.
 At this workshop, participants were specifically asked to weigh in on vehicular access and parking, pedestrian circulation, and finalization of the guiding principles.
 Critical information was gathered from participants during this meeting, and also from subsequent messages that were received by OC Parks staff members.
 The majority of the participants were opposed to vehicular access from Victoria Street and public parking.
 Additional pedestrian access was viewed favorably, especially providing access to the Greenville Banning Channel Bikeway and a future connection to the Randall Preserve.
-(MORE INFORMATION TO BE ADDED AFTER MEETING #3).